 Climate Change - United States.
 Local, state, federal and international regulatory bodies have been increasingly focused on GHG emissions and climate change issues in recent years.
-The U.S. Congress has, from time to time, proposed legislation for imposing restrictions or requiring fees or carbon taxes for GHG emissions.
-The IRA imposes a methane emissions charge on certain oil and gas facilities, including onshore and offshore petroleum and natural gas production facilities, that exceed certain emissions thresholds.
-The charges will be levied annually based on emissions reported under the EPA's GHG reporting program.
-The U.S. EPA is expected to publish, in the first half of 2023, regulations specific to the calculation of such annual charge.
+The U.S. Congress has, from time to time, proposed legislation for imposing restrictions on, or requiring fees or carbon taxes in respect of, GHG emissions.
+Further, the IRA imposes a methane emissions charge on certain oil and gas facilities, including onshore and offshore petroleum and natural gas production facilities, that exceed certain emissions thresholds.
+The charge will be levied annually based on emissions reported under the U.S. EPA's GHG reporting program.
+The U.S. EPA published proposed regulations specific to the calculation of such annual charge in January 2024.
 EOG does not currently expect such annual methane emissions charges to have a material impact on its financial condition, results of operations, capital expenditures or operations.

 In addition to the U.S. EPA's rule requiring annual reporting of GHG emissions from covered facilities (which is amended from time to time and under which EOG reports), the U.S. EPA has adopted regulations for certain large sources regulating GHG emissions as pollutants under the federal Clean Air Act.
 Further, the U.S. EPA, in May 2016, issued regulations that require operators to reduce methane emissions and emissions of volatile organic compounds (VOC) from new, modified and reconstructed crude oil and natural gas wells and equipment located at natural gas production gathering and booster stations, gas processing plants and natural gas transmission compressor stations.
-In November 2021, the EPA proposed a rule to further reduce methane and VOC emissions from new and existing sources in the oil and natural gas sector and, in November 2022, the U.S. EPA issued a supplemental proposal to expand its November 2021 proposed rule, including proposed regulation of additional sources of methane and VOC emissions, such as abandoned and unplugged wells.
+In November 2021, the U.S. EPA proposed a rule to further reduce methane and VOC emissions from new and existing sources in the oil and natural gas sector and, in November 2022, the U.S. EPA issued a supplemental proposal to expand its November 2021 proposed rule, including proposed regulation of additional sources of methane and VOC emissions, such as abandoned and unplugged wells.
+In addition, in December 2023, during the United Nations Climate Change Conference (COP 28 Conference), the U.S. EPA announced its final methane rules, which impose new methane emission requirements on the oil and gas industry, including our operations.

 At the international level, the U.S., in December 2015, participated in the 21st Conference of the Parties of the United Nations Framework Convention on Climate Change in Paris, France.
 The Paris Agreement (adopted at the conference) calls for nations to undertake efforts with respect to global temperatures and GHG emissions.
-The Paris Agreement went into effect on November 4, 2016, and which the United States formally rejoined in February 2021.
+The Paris Agreement went into effect in November 2016; the United States formally rejoined the Paris Conference in February 2021.
 The United States has established economy-wide targets of (i) reducing its net GHG emissions by 50-52 percent below 2005 levels by 2030 and (ii) achieving net zero GHG emissions economy-wide by no later than 2050.
+In December 2023, the first global stocktake, also known as the "UAE Consensus," was issued at the COP 28 Conference.
+The UAE Consensus is an assessment of members' collective efforts and achievements to reduce GHG emissions and adapt to the impacts of climate change.
+The UAE Consensus calls on parties, including the U.S., to contribute to the transitioning away from fossil fuels, reduce methane emissions, and increase renewable energy capacity, among other things, to achieve net zero emissions by 2050.
 In addition, many state and local officials have stated their intent to intensify efforts to uphold the commitments set forth in the international accord.